Everything We Learned From Kylie Jenner's Baby Announcement Video

 Advertisement

-If you were wondering where Kylie's baby shower was, when we were watching Kim have one, she did throw an all-pink baby shower.
+If you were wondering where Kylie's baby shower was, when we were watching Kim have hers, she threw an all-pink baby shower.
 It had baby-themed cappuccinos, pink roses, polar bears.
 North West made the baby a cute onesie.
-Her friends are all wearing ivory pajamas which is a major tonal difference from his sister's much more formal shower.
+Her friends are all wearing classic white pajamas, which is a major tonal difference from his sister's much more formal shower.

 Advertisement